This document will guide you through setting up a Themelio wallet and sending your first transaction using the the headless wallet daemon

 We now see that Bob has the 500 MEL from Alice!

-You’ve successfully sent 500 mels from Alice to Bob.
+You’ve successfully sent 500 mel from Alice to Bob.

 In this guide, you used a validating thin client that does not synchronize the entire blockchain state.
 This has slightly less security and doesn’t allow much functionality without a reliable Internet connection, so in some applications you would want to run an full node to replicate and fully validate blocks.
-That’s covered in the next guide.
+That’s covered in the guide on full nodes.